International Baccalaureate Grades 11-12

 - You will receive a packet in April with your own exam schedule, an invitation to the breakfast for you and your family, and other material related to exam protocol.

-- Morning exams begin at 7:30 a.m. and afternoon exams begin at 12:30 p.m.
+- Morning exams begin at 9 a.m. and afternoon exams begin at 1 p.m.
 Be on time.
-Students should arrive 10 minutes.
+Students should arrive at least 10 minutes before the start of the test..
 We won’t wait for you.
-You are excused from school for 15 minutes before the exam until 15 minutes after the exam.

 Testing Protocol